simpoir/git-remote-bzr/README.rst

 use, except maybe documentation about using git remote helpers or satisfying your curiosity.

-What works:
+What may work:

-- small repositories with no folder
+- small repositories
 - cloning local branches
 - being slower than bzr (excellent waste of time!)

-What doesn't:
+What certainly doesn't:

 - empty repositories
-- folders
 - pushing
 - listing remote refs (they are imported first)
 - using differential import (every file of every revision is imported)